frplc/crawler-worker-php-laravel/README.md

-# Crawler worker on PHP
+# Crawler worker in PHP

-Skeleton of worker as part of distributed crawling system as Laravel service
+Crawler worker as part of distributed crawling system as Laravel service

 ### Launch